 Credit card spending tips

 South Africa consumers utilise the services provided through credit cards to maintain their lifestyle, manage finances/cash flow and as a financial ‘security blanket’ when in need of extra cash.
-We are often warned about using credit cards wisely as overspending can increase the chances of spiraling into uncontrollable debt.
+We are often warned about using credit cards wisely as overspending can increase the chances of spiralling into uncontrollable debt.
 If you are planning on taking out a credit card for the first time or want to improve your spending habits, here are some tips to help.

-5 ways to save money
+5 ways to save money with your credit card

-There are a number of credit card issuers that offer reward programmes with the credit card.
+There are several credit card issuers that offer reward programmes with the credit card.
 The reward program will offer you points every time you spend money on the card.
 For example, if you spend R10 on a card, you could earn 10 points.
 These points can be redeemed for rewards like air miles, discounted products or even cash back.
 Therefore, you can make your money work for you by putting your regular purchases such groceries and fuel on your credit card rather than your debit card.

 When you go away on holiday, you are always advised to take out travel insurance.
 The insurance will cover you if your luggage gets lost/stolen or your flight is cancelled.
 Travel insurance is an added expense to factor to your travel budget unless you purchase your holiday using a credit card.
 Most cards offer free travel insurance meaning you will not need to spend additional money on taking out cover.